DaniloLyra/danilolyra.github.io/_pages/about.md

 **Manager**: Fabiano Pita (Biometrics & Breeding Research)

-Advanced Scientist ● Oilseed Rape ● RD-MAOC-BTA ● KWS SAAT SE, Einbeck, Germany (Sep 2023 - Present)
+Advanced Scientist ● Oilseed Rape ● RD-MAOC-BTA ● KWS SAAT SE & Co.
+KGaAE, Einbeck, Germany (Sep 2023 - Present)
 ======
 I have been supporting the EMEA winter OSR breeding programs, including multi-environment trial analysis, deployment of genomic selection and hybrid prediction methodologies, and optimization of parental crosses.
 Partner closely with molecular breeding and pre-breeding teams to support disease trait analytics for accelerating the discovery and deployment of genes and alleles of high value for breeding.